 - Have the child write the letter with eyes closed in the air

 Address pencil grip if needed.
-If a child’s grip looks awkward or if they complain of discomfort, chances are they’ll benefit from additional support.
+If a child’s grip looks awkward or if the child complains of discomfort, chances are he or she will benefit from additional support.
 Learn more about typical development and what to expect by clicking the following link: Pencil Grasp Development: What To Expect

 Always Use Primary Paper